-- Sharing of specialist provision, including staff expertise and resources. - Shared executive leadership from the Executive Headteachers, Finance Director and Head of School Improvement. - Centrally employed staff, including admin and IT support. - Collaboration in the advancement of IT delivering economies of scale through shared contractors. - Joint staff training and development days. - School to school support and collaboration. - Support for external schools.
+- Sharing of specialist provision, including staff expertise and resources. - Shared executive leadership from the Executive Headteachers, Finance and Operations Director, Head of School Improvement and Head of System Leadership. - Centrally employed staff, including admin and IT support. - Collaboration in the advancement of IT delivering economies of scale through shared contractors. - Joint staff training and development days. - School to school support and collaboration. - Support for external schools.